-- The quorum necessary for the transaction of business is five members, provided that in all circumstances a majority of the members present are non-executive members. - A duly convened meeting of the Board at which a quorum is present shall be competent to exercise all of the powers and duties exercisable by the Board.
+- The quorum necessary for a Board meeting is five members, provided that in all circumstances a majority of the members present are non-executive members. - A duly convened meeting of the Board at which a quorum is present shall be competent to exercise all of the powers and duties exercisable by the Board.